wsn-newsletter Subscribe to WSN.

 Here is a list of the most common forms of bets you’ll find leading up to the NBA draft.

 • Straight moneyline wagers on who will be taken first overall.
-In most cases it can come down to a few star players but every so often there is a generational talent who is by far and away the class of the show and will undoubtedly go first overall.
+In most cases, it can come down to a few star players, but every so often, there is a generational talent who is by far and away the class of the show and will undoubtedly go first overall.
 The odds will reflect this clearly.
-In some cases, like when Lebron James was taken first overall as a highschool graduate, most of the interesting betting lines would have been regarding who will be picked second overall rather than first.
+In some cases, like when Lebron James was taken first overall as a high school graduate, most of the interesting betting lines would have been regarding who would be picked second overall rather than first.

 • “Higher Than” bets are wagers where a sportsbook will list two players and pose a question asking which one will be selected first between the two.